ghtorrent/ghtorrent.org/index.md

 it should then be trivial to insert your Github login details and let it do the rest!

-* Linking and analysis: GHTorrent currently does not do any analysis and linking in the dataset.
-Low hanging fruits can be the linking of commits to issues and that of
+* Linking and analysis: GHTorrent currently does not do any analysis and linking in the dataset, for example the linking of commits to issues.

 ### Why did you do it?

 We are doing research on [software repositories](http://www.msrconf.org/).
 Github is an exciting new data source for us, one that has several of the problems we are facing as data miners solved.
+The uniformity of data will allow scaling of research to hundreds of repositories.